 Plus, your homeschool graduation day should be just as important as if your homeschooler went to conventional public school high school.
 Graduating high school is a big deal, no matter where your student attended school!

-We’ll also talk about homeschooling graduation, high school homeschooling requirements, and how to get high school diploma, so keep scrolling for the all the graduation high school homeschool details!
+We’ll also talk about homeschooling graduation, high school homeschooling requirements, and how to get high school diploma, so keep scrolling for the all the graduation high school homeschool details for this grade level!
+We’ll answer all your how do homeschoolers graduate high school questions and make graduating homeschool successful!

 What does a homeschooler need to graduate?

 The first thing you need to do is check your state homeschool laws and see if there are specific graduation requirements.
 You may be surprised to learn that most states do not have specific homeschooling graduation requirements.
 As the educational institute, homeschooling parents set the requirements for graduation, often based on the student’s plan after high school graduation.

-If your student plans to go to college, check the university or college requirements of one (or more) of the schools of interest to help guide you in the courses needed for admission requirements.
+If your student plans to go to college, check the university, college, or community college requirements of one (or more) of the schools of interest to help guide you in the courses needed for admission requirements and credit requirements, or dual college credit (like with online courses).

 GRADUATION TIP: Search for high school graduation requirements by state to see your state’s requirements.

 How Old Are You When You Graduate High School?

 The average age of high school graduates is 18 years old.
 Depending on when birthdays fall, some graduating high schoolers may be 17 and some may be 19 years old.
-However, homeschool graduates sometimes graduate even earlier.
+However, homeschooled students sometimes graduate even earlier from their homeschool journey.

 What Are You Going to Do After You Graduate?